DallanQ/castles_of_burgundy/Manual.md

   1. Depending on its size (1 to 8 spaces), the completed region scores between 1 and 36 victory points which are immediately scored on the victory point track.

+  > Image of a grid with two columns and eight rows, where the left column lists numbers 1 through 8, and the right column displays progressively higher point values (1, 2, 6, 10, 15, 21, 28, 36) inside bronze-colored circles, likely indicating points awarded for reaching specific levels or objectives in the game.

   2. Additionally, the region – depending on the phase – scores between 10 and 2 victory points: The empty phase space (A-E, in the upper right of the game board) for the current phase indicates how many additional victory points each completed region (regardless of its size!) is worth: between 10 in the first phase (A) and 2 in the last phase (E).

+  > Image illustrating five five labeled sections, "A" through "E," each containing a gray icon of a hand holding an object.
+Below each section is a golden circle with a point value, likely indicating rewards or costs.

 - The first player who manages to cover all spaces of one colour in his _entire estate_ with tiles _(by placing his third mine, for example, or his sixth animal tile)_ immediately takes the corresponding _large bonus tile_ from the game board.
 He immediately scores victory points depending on the number of players (5 victory points with 2 players, 6 victory points with 3 players or 7 victory points with 4 players).